Docs / Tutorials / Tic-tac-toe

 First player gets x, second gets o, third is rejected.
 Once we have two, the match is started and we broadcast go.

-function game.join(player_id, state)
+function join(player_id, state)

 if state.started then